salt-extensions/saltext-vault/README.md

 # Salt Extension for HashiCorp Vault

-Salt Extension for interacting with Vault
+Salt Extension for interacting with Vault (or OpenBao)

 ## Security